gregorio-project/hyphen-la/patterns/generation/README.md

 cae-lum, ca͞e-lum, cae-lŭm, ca͞e-lŭm*.
 It is crucial to do this after the hyphenation.

-5. Handle special cases like homographs.
+5. Handle special cases like homographs (still in preparation).

-6. Create patterns using patgen.
+6. Create patterns using *patgen*.
+The shell script `generate-patgen-input.sh` generates a list of hyphenated words as needed by *patgen* by means of the word list and the script mentioned above.

 7. Check the patterns using test files in the [tests/nonliturgical](../../tests/nonliturgical) directory.
 Every error can be